-A single discount rate of 7.00% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on System investments of 7.00%.
+A single discount rate of 6.75% was used to measure the total pension liability at December 31, 2021, as compared to 7.00% at December 31, 2020.
+This single discount rate was based on the expected rate of return on System investments of 6.75%.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Regarding the sensitivity of the net pension liability to changes in the single discount rate, the following presents the System's net pension liability, calculated using a single discount rate of 7.00% as well as what the net pension liability would be if it were calculated using a single discount rate that is 100 basis points lower or 100 basis points higher:
+Regarding the sensitivity of the net pension liability to changes in the single discount rate, the following presents the System's net pension liability, calculated using a single discount rate of 6.75% for 2021 and 7.00% for 2020, as well as what the net pension liability would be if it were calculated using a single discount rate that is 100 basis points lower or 100 basis points higher: